‘Bold And The Beautiful’ Spoilers For Friday, May 11: Steffy Begs Liam, Ridge Confronts Schemer Bill

 — Bold & The Beautiful (@BandB_CBS) May 9, 2018

 B&B fans will remember that Steffy told her dad that Liam had found out that she had been at Bill’s office.
-Ridge now knows these key facts: that Steffy had hugged Bill, and someone had told Liam that she was still seeing his father.
+Ridge now knows these key facts: Steffy had hugged Bill, and someone had told Liam that she was still seeing his father.
 Since this went down at the office, it would seem logical that either the person was at the Spencer Publications building or Bill had told Liam himself.
-Ridge knows that Liam wouldn’t entirely believe his father bragging about getting it on with Steffy, since he knows that his father asked for Steffy’s hand in marriage and he is prone to lying.
+Ridge knows that Liam wouldn’t entirely believe his father bragging about getting it on with Steffy since he knows that his father asked for Steffy’s hand in marriage and he is prone to lying.
 Therefore, either someone saw Bill and Steffy together and formed their own conclusions, Bill told someone to lie about him and Steffy, or he staged him and Steffy hugging in public so that lurking eyes would be misinformed.

 TODAY: After learning about Steffy and Liam, Ridge puts the blame on Bill. #BoldandBeautiful pic.twitter.com/Fz5DagUZ0g